SAP-samples/teched2023-DA264/exercises/ex0/README.md

 >You can once again visually see the remote tables from BigQuery and SAP S/4HANA

->In a diagram is also marked the views, which you will create in challanges yourself
+>In a diagram is also marked the views, which you will create in challenges yourself

 ![Final View](./images/finalview.png)

 You can find the shared views and tables in **Repository Explorer**.
-Those shared objects should be used in **Challange 1** to model the new views.
+Those shared objects should be used in **Challenge 1** to model the new views.

 ![repositoryexplorer](./images/repositoryexplorer.png)